Introduction to Expressive Arts Therapy

 WHERE:

-$875 if registered by 12/26/26
+$375 if registered by 8/25/26

-$995 Full Course Fee
+$425 Full Fee

 Payment Plans & Student Discounts Available

-• 36 Continuing Education Credits Available
+• 15 Continuing Education (CE) Credits Available

-• Get course credit towards becoming a Registered Drama Therapist (RDT)
+• Get course credit towards becoming a Registered Drama Therapist (RDT) & Registered Expressive Arts Therapist (REAT)

 OUR CREATIVE JOURNEY